• Skip to primary navigation

 Check out this recipe

 Feeling coconutty?
-Coconut jasmine rice is our cozy go-to for any Thai curry night.
-The rice’s soft aroma and sweet coconut notes create a harmonious balance.
+Coconut jasmine rice is our cozy go-to for any Thai curry night; for alternative grains try wild rice side suggestions.

 We like to toss in a few toasted sesame seeds.
 It adds a nutty crunch that's simply unbeatable.